A Week of Quiet Wonder: Helsinki Through a Travel Writer's Notebook

 Not the fake calm of a spa day or a beach holiday.
 The real calm of being in a place where things work, where beauty is embedded in infrastructure, where a library is the most important building, and where silence is considered a form of hospitality.

-I'm already planning to go back.
+And you'll already be planning to go back.

 Practical Details